liuqi6777/liuqi6777.github.io/_pages/about.md

 # About

 My name is Qi Liu.
 I am now a senior-year undergraduate student of [Gaoling School of Artificial Intelligence](http://ai.ruc.edu.cn), [Renmin University of China](https://en.ruc.edu.cn), majoring in artificial intelligence.
-I am going to enroll in my PhD program in Renmin University of China next autumn, advised by Assoc.
-Prof. [Jiaxin Mao](https://sites.google.com/site/maojiaxin/).
+I am going to enroll in my PhD program in Renmin University of China this autumn, advised by Prof. [Jiaxin Mao](https://sites.google.com/site/maojiaxin/).

 My research interests include information retrieval and nature language processing, with a specific focus on the following areas: